 The Compliance function and the Risk Management function cooperate closely to manage these risks.
-Compliance contributes to data collection and risk assessments performed by Risk Management.
-Each Compliance risk assessment is aligned with the Risk function in terms of methodology, timing and procedure.
+Compliance supports and contributes to data collections and risk assessments performed by Risk Management.
+Each Compliance risk assessments hould be aligned with the Risk Management function in terms of methodology, timing and procedure.